 Instructions

 - Fry pork belly in the same oiled pan until cooked and browned on edges.
+This pork fat will make the sauce extra delicious so don't pour it out.

 - Add onions and green onions and fry until softened.
 Then add in zucchini and cabbage and fry until softened.